 - 1. JROTC course includes required Health and Physical Education components and is Board approved as an allowable substitute. - 2.
 CTAE, Fine Arts, Modern Language, or Journalism electives should be used to complete the student's pathway of choice. - 3.
 DE courses may substitute for required courses where appropriate.
-Courses must be selected from the approved course directory. - 4.
-IB English requirements are 9th Grade Lit./Comp; American Lit/Comp; IB 11th World Lit/ Comp; IB 12th World Lit./Comp. - 5.
+Courses must be selected from the approved course directory.
+Students who have selected Airforce JROTC as a pathway and have taken JROTC I, II and III may use Airforce JROTC IV (28.01910) as a 4th science.
+Students will need to check with their post-secondary institution to ensure that this science is acceptable for admissions. - 4.
+IB English requirements are 9th Grade Lit./Comp; American Lit/Comp; IB 11th World Lit./Comp; IB 12th World Lit./Comp. - 5.
 IB Math requirements are: Accelerated Algebra I/Geometry A, Accelerated Geometry B/Algebra II, IB Math 1, IB Math 2. - 6.
 IB Science requirements are biology, chemistry, and physics. - 7.
-IB Social Studies requirements are 1 unit local/state/US Gov; 1 unit Economics; 1 unit IB US History; and 1 unit of IB 20th Century World History. - The chart below shows the math sequence options for students in the Bibb County School District who are entering the 9th grade in 2018 - 2019:
+IB Social Studies requirements are 1 unit local/state/US Gov; 1 unit Economics; 1 unit IB US History; and 1 unit of IB 20th Century World History. - 8.
+The chart below shows the math sequence options for students in the Bibb County School District who are entering the 9th grade in 2020 2021: